microsoft/VirtualClient/website/docs/developing/workload-onboarding.md

 * Get all the doubts and discrepancies clarified by setting a meeting with SME again.

 #### **Step2: Dependency Packages Creation and Uploading**
-* To understand the different package store options available in Virtual Client used for downloading and installing dependencies on the system, please refer [Dependency Packages](./DependencyPackages.md)

 * **NuGet Package Creation Steps**
     * Go to VirtualClient.Packaging project and create a folder with the name of workload in each of the supporting architectures folder.
     * Copy all the required files based on architecture in the newly created folders.